buzzz321/gw2util/README.md

 # Playground for gw2 rest api

-TRying out some rest stuff for gw2
+Trying out some rest stuff for gw2